oswystan/studies/internet/webrtc.md

 ## or maybe you want to create your own y4m file like this
 ffmpeg -i video.mp4 -pix_fmt yuv420p -f yuv4mpegpipe out.y4m

+## enable GC on chrome, then you can use window.gc() in your JS code.
+$ /opt/google/chrome/chrome --js-flags="--expose-gc" --enable-memory-info
 ```

 ## openssl commands